 To attract and retain key executive officers, the Company has entered into executive agreements that include severance and change of control benefits.
 In the event, or threat, of a change of control transaction, these agreements reduce uncertainty and provide compensation for the significant levels of executive engagement and support required during an ownership transition that results in the termination of their employment.
-The severance agreements described in the "Compensation Discussion and Analysis" section generally provide that, upon termination of the executive officer's employment without cause, the executive officer is entitled to severance payments and continued health plan premium payments.
-The severance agreements for each of our Named Executive Officers, with the exception of Mr. Greenquist, were amended on February 15, 2013 to make the change of control provisions more uniform among the Company's executive team.
-Mr. Greenquist entered into an employment agreement on October 24, 2013, that contained severance provisions.
+The severance agreements described in the "Compensation Discussion and

+Analysis" section of this Proxy Statement generally provide that, upon termination of the executive officer's employment without cause, the executive officer is entitled to severance payments and continued health plan premium payments.
+The severance agreements for each of our Named Executive Officers, with the exception of Mr. Greenquist who had not yet joined us, were amended on February 15, 2013 to make the change of control provisions more uniform among the Company's executive team.
+Mr. Greenquist entered into an employment agreement with the Company, dated October 24, 2013, which contained similar severance provisions.
 The receipt of the severance benefits discussed below is contingent upon the execution of a release of all claims of any kind or nature in favor of the Company.
 The severance agreements, as amended, contain the following provisions:

-Mr. Dolan Mr. Greenquist Mr. Castonguay Mr. Abbott Mr. Scarfo Mr. Snider Basic Severance Benefit Severance Payment (Multiple of Base Salary and Target Bonus) 1.5x 1.0x Accelerated Vesting of Equity 24 months for restricted stock and options(1) 12 mo nths for restricted stock and option ns(2) 100% for restricted stock and 12 months for options Health Benefit Continuation 18 months 12 months Change of f Control(3) Benefi t Accelerated Vesting of Equity 50% o f unvested options s and 50% of unves sted restricted s tock(4) 100% of unvested options and unvested restricted stock Se verance Following Change of Control l(3) Benefit Severance Payment (Multiple of Base Salary and Target Bonus) 2.0x 1.5x Accelerated Vesting of Equity 100% for options and restricted stock(5) Health Benefit Continuation 18 months Other Agreement Provisions Non-Compete(6) 1 yea r Non-Solicitation(7) 1 yea r Non-Disclosure(8) Indefini tely
+Mr. Dolan Mr. Greenquist Mr. Scarfo Mr. Snider Mr. Polizzi Basic Severa nce Benefit Severance Payment (Multiple of Base Salary and Target Bonus) 1.5x 1.0x Accelerated Vesting of Equity 24 months for restricted stock and options(1) 12 months for stock and op 100% for restricted stock (and for performance shares to the extent specifically provided for in an individual grant agreement) and 12 months for options 12 months for restricted stock and options (and for performance shares to the extent specifically provided for in an individual grant agreement) Health Benefit Continuation 18 months 12 months Change of Control(3) Benefit Accelerated Vesting of Equity 50% of unvested of restr 50% of unvested options and 50% of unvested restricted stock(4) 50% of unvested options and 50% of unvested restricted stock (and for performance shares to the extent specifically provided for in an individual grant agreement) Severan ce Following Char nge of Control (3) Benefit Severance Payment (Multiple of Base Salary and Target Bonus) 2.0x 1.5x 1.0x Accelerated Vesting of Equity Health Benefit Continuation 18 months 12 months Other Agreeme ent Provisions Non-Compete(6) 1 year Non-Solicitation(7) 1 year Non-Disclosure(8) Indefinitely